Bangkok·Temple Tours

 Queen Sirikit Museum of Textiles9:00 AM – 4:00 PM dailyIncluded in Grand Palace ticket

-Critical timing note: The ticket office closes at 3:30 PM.
-This means if you arrive at 3:00 PM you can still buy a ticket, but you will have only 30 minutes inside before closing — not enough time to see anything meaningfully.
+Critical timing note: The Grand Palace ticket office closes at 3:30 PM sharp.
+If you arrive at 3:00 PM you can still buy a ticket, but you will only have 30 minutes inside before closing — not enough time to see anything meaningfully.
 Aim to arrive by 8:15–9:00 AM.
-(Source: The Grand Palace Official Website)

 How to Get to the Grand Palace Bangkok